 I carefully walked down a series of steps to a small landing.
 No one.
 The steps continued downward and quickly disappeared into the thickening fog.
 I yelled out “Thomm!
 Anybody here!”
 Silence.
 From up above, I heard the muffled voice of my wife calling me.
 I strained my eyes down the stairs before I turned and carefully climbed back up the stairs.

 My wife had followed my direction and found the same path as I did, but stopped where the stone steps began their steep descent.
+I carefully climbed back up the steep stairs.

 “I couldn’t find her,” I told my wife.
 “I can’t believe she could walk faster than me.”

 We quickly retraced our route back to the car where Benjobe was waiting for us.
-I took one last look around, marveling at the stupas cast in the foggy dwindling light.
+I took one last look around, marveling at the stupas in the foggy dwindling light.

 As we drove away, we were lucky there was no traffic as we could barely see ten feet in front of us.
 But the lower we drove, the more the fog dissipated until we finally broke out into a clear sky near the saddle where the main road had forked to Doi Tung.
 Unsurprisingly, we didn’t see the old woman.

 Again, my wife struck up a conversation with the owner of the small restaurant.
 She told him all about what we had seen at Doi Tung.
 I asked him if it were true that there were trails that led from the village all the way up the mountain.
-“Yes indeed”, he replied and proudly told us as a young man he had hiked all the way up the mountain.
+“Yes indeed”, he replied and proudly told us as a young man he often had hiked all the way up the mountain.

 My wife then told the restaurant owner about the old woman Thomm.
 He frowned as she related to him that we had met and talked to her at Doi Tung.
+The more my wife told him about Thomm the more he frowned and his eyes narrowed.

 “Maybe the old woman got on the trail before entering the village,” I thought out loud.